 Some states have enjoyed considerable success, while others are still waiting to register their first Powerball jackpot winner.
 The table below is updated whenever the top prize is won and shows how many jackpot-winning tickets have been sold in each of the participating areas.

-The most recent Powerball jackpot was won on Saturday September 16th 2017.
+The most recent Powerball jackpot was won on Wednesday, June 3, 2020.